nus-cs2103/website-base/schedule/week4/tutorial-cs2103.md

 </tip-box>

-* As before, demo/discuss evidence of achieving LOs as directed by the tutor.
+* As before, demo/discuss evidence of learning the topics as directed by the tutor.